mattelisi/RHUL-stats/docs/01-surveys.md

 ### Question 1

 In the first question people indicated topics of interests.
-The winner is multilevle models, followed closely by Bayesian statistics.
+The winner are multilevel models, followed closely by Bayesian statistics.

 <img src="01-surveys_files/figure-html/unnamed-chunk-1-1.png" width="672" style="display: block; margin: auto;" />

-Additionally there were some additional suggestions.
+There were some additional suggestions.

 ```